 During turtle nesting season visitors can go out with a guide on a special night-time ecotour to see nesting female turtles, and later their hatchlings.
 We dropped by during the day to see evidence of where the turtles had nested overnight.
 At night time the beaches are protected and closed except to the Monitoring Network who run the tours.

 Reggae Beach Bar and Grill in Cockleshell Bay has a really chilled vibe going on.
 ‘Rush slowly’, the bar’s motto, says it all.
 But as well as liming and chilling on the sands there’s another side to Reggae Beach, it’s also home to the adrenaline fuelled St Kitts Water Sports.

-Kite-boarding, fly-boarding, jet-skis, snorkel adventures, surfing, wake-boarding, paddle-boarding and loads of other water-based activities are waiting for the active visitor to St Kitts.
+Kite-boarding, fly-boarding, jet-skis, kayaking, snorkel adventures, surfing, wake-boarding, paddle-boarding and loads of other water-based activities are waiting for the active visitor to St Kitts.
 The ‘rush slowly’ mantra appealed to me and I opted for a gentle kayak in a glass-bottomed boat around the bay.
 It suited me just fine.

 What did you think of my island adventures in St Kitts – which one would you choose?

 If you want to check out the island for yourself BA frequently offer UK residents 7 nights in St Kitts at very competitive prices.
 See here for more details.

 I was in St Kitts as a guest of St Kitt’s Tourism Authority.
 Many thanks to all sponsors – BA for flights, accommodation, activities and meals.
 As always, my views and opinions remain 100% my own.